 Bretons have sometimes been their own worst enemy.
 The promotion of Breton as a language for schools and literature has suffered from factions.
 There are four major dialects within Breton.
 Local pride and identities meant that Breton speakers often chose to not understand other dialects.
 However, when it came to making money in the marketplace, they had no problem communicating with Breton speakers using a different dialect.
 And onion sellers from northwestern Brittany crossed the channel and had no problem communicating as brothers with Welsh speakers.

 The rift between dialect speakers has been enhanced in arguments over the formation of orthographies.
 How do you standardize Breton and still represent the specific nature of the dialects.
 Standardization has been bogged down particularly in personal factions - the most important one still persistent from World War II based on the pitting of Breton nationalists against Resistance participants in WWII.
-I'll get to that a little later.
 Using a particular orthography has sent a strong political message at times.

 Some of the factioning is rooted in Brittany's particular political history and this is very complicated.
 Understanding what happened during World War II in Brittany (and France more widely) is key to sorting out the factions in the Breton movement of today.